-Do you like to use videos in your classes, but have a difficult time finding the one that is at the right level for your students?
+Do you like to use videos in your classes, but have a difficult time finding the one on YouTube that is at the right level for your students?
 Then search no more!
 Just use English central which has a ton of ESL videos for beginners along with more advanced levels of students.

 Keep on reading to find out more about this valuable teaching resource.

 English Central: Videos for English Teaching!